-No. Third-party antivirus offerings will continue to register with the Windows Security application.
+No. Non-Microsoft antivirus offerings will continue to register with the Windows Security application.

 What happens if Microsoft Defender Antivirus is not active on a device?

 Devices that are onboarded to Microsoft Defender for Endpoint will have Microsoft Defender Antivirus running in passive mode.
-Tamper protection will continue to protect the service and its features.
+In these cases, tamper protection will continue to protect the service and its features.

-If you are a home user, see Turn tamper protection on (or off) for an individual machine.
+If you are a home user, see Manage tamper protection on an individual device.

 If you are an organization using Microsoft Defender for Endpoint, you should be able to manage tamper protection in Intune similar to how you manage other endpoint protection features.
 See the following sections of this article:

-How does configuring tamper protection in Intune affect how I manage Microsoft Defender Antivirus through my group policy?
+How does configuring tamper protection in Intune affect how I manage Microsoft Defender Antivirus with Group Policy?

-Your regular group policy doesn’t apply to tamper protection, and changes to Microsoft Defender Antivirus settings are ignored when tamper protection is on.
+Group policy doesn’t apply to tamper protection.
+Changes made to Microsoft Defender Antivirus settings are ignored when tamper protection is on.

-Can I configure Tamper Protection in Microsoft Endpoint Configuration Manager?
+Can I configure Tamper Protection with Microsoft Endpoint Configuration Manager?

 If you are using tenant attach, you can use Microsoft Endpoint Configuration Manager.
-See Manage tamper protection with Configuration Manager, version 2006 and Tech Community blog: Announcing Tamper Protection for Configuration Manager Tenant Attach clients.
+See the following resources:

 I have the Windows E3 enrollment.
 Can I use configuring tamper protection in Intune?